Ten Months Gone: 1988 Jeep MJ Comanche 2WD Sport Truck – Sold?

-August 16, 2020 update – The Craigslist ad used for this post expired, so with no replacement found, we’re calling this one “Sold!”
+August 16, 2020 update – The Craigslist ad used for this post expired, so with no replacement found, we’re assuming this Jeep Comanche sold unless we come across a new listing.

-Whenever I see a modern “compact” pickup, I long for the days when you could really get a small pickup such as this 1988 Jeep Comanche two-wheel-drive Sport Truck listed on Craigslist in Needham, Massachusetts with just under 58K original miles and a five-speed manual with an asking price of $12,000.
+Whenever I see a modern “compact” pickup, I long for the days when you could really get a small pickup such as this 1988 Jeep Comanche two-wheel-drive Sport Truck originally listed in June 2020 and relisted in April 2021 on Craigslist in West Roxbury, Massachusetts with just under 58K original miles and a five-speed manual with an even higher asking price of $14,900.
 Unfortunately, we have no idea how this private seller came to that valuation as the #1 “Concours” value for a similarly equipped Cherokee in the Hagerty Insurance Online Valuation Tool is only $9,300.
-We confirmed the “Low”, “Average”, and “High” retail value range on the NADA Guides Classic Car Online Valuation Tool is only $2,784, $5,823, and $8,670, respectively.
-Finally, a check of auction results on the Bring A Trailer results summary confirms and average price of only $6,708 for the five Comanches sold on that site year-to-date.
-Combine that with the fact this example is only two-wheel-drive, it came equipped with the less desirable inline four cylinder, has a rusted out rear chrome bumper, and a poorly matched reupholstered bottom seat cushion and you have our latest NEW! (short for “No Effin Way”) Award Winner.
+We confirmed the “Low”, “Average”, and “High” retail value range on the NADA Guides Classic Car Online Valuation Tool is only $3,100, $6,525, and $9,800, respectively.
+Finally, a check of auction results on the Bring A Trailer results summary confirms an average price of only $6,708 for the five Comanches sold on that site in the past two years.
+Combine that with the fact this example is only two-wheel-drive, it came equipped with the less desirable inline four-cylinder, has a rusted out rear chrome bumper, and a poorly matched reupholstered bottom seat cushion and you have our latest NEW! (short for “No Effin Way”) Award Winner.

 Here’s the seller’s description: